mbennedsen/Likelihood-based-IVT/README.md

 # Likelihood-based-IVT
-MATLAB code for the paper "Likelihood-baed inference and forecasting for continuous time integer-valued trawl processes" by Bennedsen, Lunde, Shephard, and Veraart
+MATLAB code for the paper "Likelihood-baed inference and forecasting for continuous time integer-valued trawl processes" (2021) by Bennedsen, Lunde, Shephard, and Veraart.